Higher Education on the Move – a new asset in the field of higher education

 The Higher Education on the Move activities are motivated by an urgent need to promote a physically active lifestyle and everyday physical activity throughout life.
 By instilling a physically active lifestyle into the Finnish population we aim to improve their health and to prevent health problems caused by physical inactivity.
 Physical activity also supports mental health.

 In 2009, the Finnish Schools on the Move programme was launched to increase physical activity in basic education.
 In 2017, the programme was expanded to cover upper secondary education when the Finnish Students on the Move programme was launched.
 127 educational institutions in upper secondary education have already joined the Finnish Students on the Move programme.
 The programme continues in upper secondary education.

-This spring, the Finnish Student Sports Federation (OLL) was granted responsibility for coordinating the Higher Education on the Move activities.
 In the Higher Education on the Move programme, the activities and culture established in the Finnish Schools on the Move programme will be implemented in higher education.
 We implement these activities by taking into account the individual needs of higher education institutions.

 In early spring, OLL started planning the Higher Education on the Move activities by considering future steps and prerequisites for success.
 We identified the following factors as prerequisites for success: